-The School Performance Overview Dashboard for Da Vinci Connect in 2019 indicates overall success with Blue and Green ratings in all areas.
-Students are performing in the "Blue" range, which is the highest band, in Chronic Absenteeism, Suspension, and English Language Arts.
-Students are performing in the "Green" range, which is the second to highest band, in Math.
-Based on these ratings, chronic absenteeism is not of concern and success with academic performance and attendance is due to our work with all students, using the supports indicated in the DV Connect LCAP, to ensure they have the academic supports that will enable them to perform at or above the green level, indicating all students perform at proficient and are increasing in proficiency.
-Due to very few students attending Connect with "English Learner" status, no performance color is indicated for that indicator.
-To keep our suspension rates low, we have focused on studying alternative punitive measures including restorative justice and in-school supports as alternatives to suspension.
+The School Performance Overview Dashboard for Da Vinci Connect in 2022 indicates overall success in all areas.
+Students are performing in the "low" range, which is the second highest band, in Chronic Absenteeism, "very low" in Suspension, and "high" in both English Language Arts and Math.
+Based on these ratings, chronic absenteeism is not of concern and success with academic performance and attendance is due to our work with all students, using the supports indicated in the DV Connect LCAP, to ensure they have the academic supports to perform at a proficient level or are increasing in proficiency.
+To keep suspension rates low, we focused on studying alternative punitive measures including restorative justice and in-school supports as alternatives to suspension.
 Standards were met for meeting basic needs (teacher credentialing, instructional materials, facilities), implementation of standard-based instruction, parent engagement, local climate survey and access to broad course of study.
-We continue to work towards robust supports for all families via homeschool curriculum and intervention systems and strategies when students are not being successful, particularly students regarded as "unduplicated" by the state.
+We continue to work towards robust supports for all families via at-home learning curriculum and intervention systems and strategies for when students are not being successful, particularly students regarded as "unduplicated" by the state.
+Additionally, the standards were met for basics (teachers, instructional materials, facilities), implementation of academic standards, parent and family engagement, local climate survey and access to a broad course of study.